Katzenberger Fountation Art History Internship

 - Select “Smithsonian Katzenberger Art History Internship Program”

-Your application will be considered only for the project selected as your first choice.
+Your application will be considered only for the project selected.
 If you would like to be considered for more than one, please create a separate application for each project in which you are interested.

 - Substantial course work in Art History or related museum disciplines.